ZachThePillow/Pikmin-Stone/README.md

 Select "Apply Patch"

 And you're done! the patch should take a few minutes to install, then you can play Pikmin Stone!

+if you recieve a crash in the first cutscene, go into your Dolphin settings and turn off MMU settings.